inno-devops-labs/F23-intro-course-labs/lab1/DevOps_Practices.md

 DevOps is a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.
 The core principles and practices of DevOps include:
 1. Collaboration and Communication:

-    - Shared Goals: Encourages the alignment of goals between development and operations teams to foster collaboration and teamwork.
+    - Shared Goals: Encourages the alignment of goals between development and operations teams to improve collaboration and teamwork.
     - Shared Responsibility: Emphasizes collective ownership of the entire software development lifecycle, from planning and development to deployment and maintenance.
-    - Effective Communication: Encourages open and transparent communication channels to facilitate knowledge sharing and problem-solving.
+    - Effective Communication: Encourages open and transparent means of communication to ease interaction and problem solving.

 2. Automation: